Skip to main content

 UNIVERSITY LIBRARIES GAI RESOURCES

-Reflecting on GAI in Teaching and Learning
+Reflecting on AI in Teaching and Learning

-We invite instructors to reflect on the pedagogical possibilities and ethical implications of using GAI to promote alignment between technology, values, and learning outcomes.
+We invite instructors to reflect on the pedagogical possibilities and ethical implications of using AI to promote alignment between technology, values, and learning outcomes.
 We have included a list of reflection questions organized by focus area to guide this process.

 Reflection Questions